Aherobo1/AttendEase/README.md

 1. **RFID Card Verification**: Students use RFID cards for quick check-in
 2. **PIN Authentication**: Additional security layer with PIN verification
 3. **Geolocation Verification**: Ensures students are physically present in the classroom
+4. **Device Binding**: Students' accounts are bound to their mobile devices.
+If a student attempts to log in on a new device, access is denied until a lecturer authorizes the device by scanning a QR code displayed on the student's new device
-4. **Biometric Support**: Device-level biometric authentication for enhanced security
+5. **Biometric Support**: Device-level biometric authentication for enhanced security

 ### Real-time Communication
 - MQTT protocol for real-time RFID card scanning